edterbak/NodeRed_Heishamon_control/README.md

     -Installer Setup->Systeem Setup->Zone&Sensor: Water temperature <br/>
     -Installer Setup->Operation Setup->HEAT.->Water temp for heating ON: Direct <br/>
     -Installer Setup->Operation Setup->Outdooor temp for heating OFF: 20 (*) <br/>
-    *example: at an outdourt temp of 20 degrees the Heatpump will stop <br/>
+    *example: at an outdour temp of 20 degrees the Heatpump will stop <br/>
 	(Set this at 20 degrees to avoid unexpected behavour)<br/>
 </details>